thinks/units/README.md

 # Units
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This repository contains a single-file, header-only, no-dependencies, mostly compile-time C++ library for performing type-safe operations on values representing units.
 There are plenty of cases where misinterpretating the meaning of a quantity can have catastrophic consequences.
 Some classic example include `centimeters`/`millimeters` and `degrees`/`radians`.
 Even the clever people at [NASA](https://www.latimes.com/archives/la-xpm-1999-oct-01-mn-17288-story.html) seem to struggle with such issues from time to time.
-A simple example illustrates a more type-safe approach for handling units.
+A simple example illustrates the basic idea of using types to represent units.
 ```cpp
 #include <iostream>
 #include "thinks/units/units.h"